Crystal bases and Newton-Okounkov bodies: Valuations and Newton-Okounkov bodies

 Let $A$ be an algebra and let $\B$ be a vector space basis for $A$ over $\c$.
-Moreover assume that the values $v$ on $\B$ are all distinct.
-The following multiplicativity property is a straight forward corollary of properties of a valuation. \begin{Prop}[Multiplicativity property] For any two $b'$, $b'' \in \B$, the element $b' b''$ can be written uniquely as where $b$ and the $b_i \in \B$, $c$ and the $c_i$ are nonzero scalars, $v(b) = v(b') + v(b'')$ and $v(b_i) \gneqq v(b') + v(b'')$ for all $i$. \end{Prop} \begin{proof} Follows directly from Proposition \ref{prop-valuation-subspace}(2). \end{proof}
+Moreover assume that the values of $v$ on $\B$ are all distinct.
+The following multiplicativity property is a { straightforward} corollary of defining properties of a valuation. \begin{Prop}[Multiplicativity property] For any two $b'$, $b'' \in \B$, the element $b' b''$ can be written uniquely as where $b$ and the $b_i \in \B$, $c$ and the $c_i$ are nonzero scalars, $v(b) = v(b') + v(b'')$ and $v(b_i) \gneqq v(b') + v(b'')$ for all $i$. \end{Prop} \begin{proof} { The proposition follows directly from} Proposition \ref{prop-valuation-subspace}(2). \end{proof}

-In Section \ref{sec-multi-prop} we will see that the multiplicativity property of the so-called dual canonical basis for the covariant algebra $\c[G/U]$ of a reductive group $G$, is a special case of the above.
+In Section \ref{sec-multi-prop} we will see that the multiplicativity property of the so-called dual canonical basis for the algebra $\c[G/U]$ of a reductive group $G$, is a special case of the above.